🍽️ Nuts Guide

 What the evidence says

-Pumpkin seeds are a Score 0 supportive superfood for histamine intolerance - biochemically neutral regarding histamine release and exceptionally rich in Magnesium and Zinc, two critical co-factors the DAO enzyme needs to degrade histamine effectively.
+Pumpkin seeds are a generally well-tolerated, supportive food for histamine intolerance: biochemically neutral regarding histamine release and rich in magnesium and zinc, nutrients that play a supporting role alongside the enzyme's primary cofactor, copper, in histamine breakdown.

 0